OssamaZ/react-native-flux-boilerplate/README.md

 The starting point of your project is in the folder App, dont forget to update the webpack config file if you change this.

+The babel loader is also preconfigured, so you can use full ES6 in your code ;)

 ###### Preview:

 ![Preview](http://i.imgur.com/76qhgae.gif)